Introduction/Executive Summary

 Relevant processes and reporting to ensure alignment to the Duty in relevant and appropriate Procurement actions.

-Include a statement on the Council’s general policy on promoting compliance with health and safety at work, including how a supplier/sub-contractor demonstrates compliance.
+Promoting compliance with health and safety at work, including how a supplier/sub-contractor demonstrates compliance.

 Health & Safety criteria form part of the evaluation for all relevant and appropriate contracts.
-This element is scored on a pass/fail basis.
+This element is scored on a pass / fail basis.

 The Council has an Economic and Sustainability Strategy, which includes environmental issues, life cycle costs and quick wins and require that sustainability must be considered when developing specifications and tender evaluation criteria to help reduce the council's carbon footprint.